neelsmith/MiseEnPage.jl/docs/src/page.md

 ## Text pairs

 The `MSPage` object also includes a vector of `MiseEnPage.ScholionIliadPair`s.
-This is a type that
+This type documents the relations of a scholion to an *Iliad* passage.
+The API documentation includes functions used internally to work with this structure.

 ```@example model
 textpairs(pg)